-Children deserve the best possible health care.
-While healthcare has improved dramatically in the last 50 years, there are still no treatments or cures for children with rare and complex conditions.
-The only way we can help them now is through research.
+Children deserve the best possible healthcare.
+While healthcare has improved dramatically in the last 50 years, there are still no treatments or cures for many children with rare and complex conditions.
+The only way we can help them is through research.

 Since 1991, Sparks has funded over £30 million of research into over 80 childhood conditions.
 These include childhood cancers, epilepsy, spina bifida, Crohn’s disease, Down’s syndrome, Krabbe disease, cerebral palsy and the risks associated with premature birth.

 Sparks has a strong reputation in the child health research community and has supported over 90 research institutions across the UK.
 Between 2015 and 2018, the charity funded research into conditions that affected 20,000 children in the UK each year.

 Child health research is severely underfunded – just 5% of what the public and charities spend on research, funds medical research for children.
 Sparks don’t receive any government funding so are completely dependent on the donations and fundraising efforts of our generous supporters.